-The Division of Neuroanesthesia specializes in the training of consultants in the perioperative care of patients with diseases affecting the nervous system, by emphasizing a thorough understanding of neuroanatomy, neurophysiology (including training in intraoperative neuromonitoring), and the impact of surgical approaches.
+The UF division of neuroanesthesiology specializes in the training of consultants in the perioperative care of patients with diseases affecting the nervous system, by emphasizing a thorough understanding of neuroanatomy, neurophysiology (including training in intraoperative neuromonitoring), and the impact of surgical approaches.

 - Serve as teaching assistants for the neuroanatomy course in the College of Medicine

 - Develop research skills by designing and participating in IRB-approved studies in a multidisciplinary, world-renowned neuroscience center with the goal of presenting at national meetings (SNACC, ASA, IARS etc.) & submitting manuscripts

 - Get assistance from a comprehensive research support center with dedicated research coordinators, statisticians, and editing & publications services

 - Participate in the peer-review process for specialty journals

 - Present at neuroanesthesiology education & departmental grand rounds conferences

 - Hone academic writing skills by publishing review articles & book chapters mentored by exceptional faculty leaders